Daiane dos Santos: 2009–12

 Dos Santos tested positive for the banned drug furosemide in July 2009 and received a five-month ban.

 Her next major success was at the 2011 Ghent World Cup, where she won the bronze medal on floor.
 Shortly after that, she competed at the 2011 World Championships in Tokyo.
 The Brazilian team placed 14th, and Dos Santos finished 26th on floor with a score of 13.758.
 Some days later, she competed in the Pan American Games.
 She placed 5th with the Brazilian team, but did not make the floor final because she fell during qualifications.

 In January 2012, Dos Santos helped Brazil place 4th at the Olympic Test Event in London and won the bronze medal in the floor final, with a score of 14.066.
 At the 2012 Olympics, she did not qualify for any finals.

 Eponymous skills

 Dos Santos has two eponymous skills listed in the Code of Points.

 Personal life

-Dos Santos lives in Curitiba, Brazil, where she studies physical education at Dom Bosco University.

-In 2022, she performed cosplayed as a bear in the reality singing competition The Masked Singer Brasil.
+In 2022, she performed disguised as a bear in the reality singing competition The Masked Singer Brasil.